maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

 Oh geez.

-Yeah, I bet you this was a story about making `scheme-rs` _super fast compared to other scheme implementations_.
+Yeah, I bet you thought this was a story about making `scheme-rs` _super fast compared to other scheme implementations_.
 Nope!
 It's a story about getting `scheme-rs` _back into the same ballpark!_

 But boy _did_ we get back to the same ballpark, through three optimizations.